 He never read a book; there were none for him to read, and, besides ... he had no taste that way.
 [Kipps, 49-50]

 Into the dark nightHow many of us feel that way!
 Where are the discussions of shyness as a cultural and personal reality, anyway?
 Who are the shy heroes of literature?
 Build that critical and cultural discourse, and maybe Kipps will be recognised as the first great masterpiece of a ubiquitous phenomenon.
 Towards the end of book 2 Kipps, now rich, and having booked himself into a luxury hotel, is too shy to get himself lunch.
-The whole scene a masterpiece in the painful comedy of social awkwardness.
+The whole scene is a masterpiece in the painful comedy of social awkwardness.

 Resignedly I go,

 I am not so afraid of the dark night